THE FOLK O’ DANU

 As the immortal sisters, daughters of the Goddess Danu said goodbye.
 Carmun, the witch from Athens, was stroking her swollen belly.
 Eéfah built her city... while Carmun married and gave birth to the sons of which Eéfah foretold.

 Carmun stood back and watched her teenage sons...
 Soon, she thought.
 “Dub, take that out to the country.
 I don’t want the castle damaged,” she called as Dub chased his brothers with lightning bolts.
 She was soft and beautiful with a honeyed voice that belayed the evil at her core.
 The boys were powerful and greedy, like their mother.
-Their lust for violence and conquest was unquenchable.
+Their lust for violence and conquest, unquenchable.
 Carmun had to take care they did not harm one another.

 Many years came and went before the time Eéfah foretold came to pass.
 Dub, Dother, and Dain made their way through the lands, stealing and murdering, laying waste to outlying settlements.
 Emptying wheat and corn silos... poisoning the ground.
-Building an army of aberrant Fey.
-Preparing for their greatest coup.
+Building an army of aberrant Fey and preparing for their greatest coup.
 Carmun turned the Fey, who followed them into the Sluagh, throngs of ghostly, wraithlike beings who terrorized the countryside as harbingers of death and pestilence.
 One touch from a Sluagh was certain death to menfolk.

 Dother cursed the Isle of Ire’lan and the whole of the Northern Kingdoms.
 The soil poisoned with a pestilence so that most food planted would rot on the vine and in the ground and what they ate began a contagious plague transmitted from person to person.